daviaraujocc/rag-docs/README.md

 ### Kubernetes Deployment

-For Kubernetes deployment, check the [documentation](charts/rag-docs/README.md).

-You can use values present in `helm` for your deployment.

 For deploying on Kubernetes:
 - Refer to the [Kubernetes Deployment Guide](charts/rag-docs/README.md) using Helm for detailed instructions.
 - Customize your deployment using the values provided in the helm directory.